Our Code, Our Standards

 The Code sets out the high standards for ethical behaviour that are expected of every teacher.
 The Standards describe the expectations of effective teaching practice.
 Together they set out what it is and what it means, to be a teacher in Aotearoa New Zealand.

-We’ve printed copies of the Code and Standards booklet to share with every school and centre throughout the country.
+We have provided copies of the Code and Standards to teachers at every school and centre throughout the country.

 These values underpin Our Code, Our Standards.
 They define, inspire and guide us as teachers.

 WHAKAMANA: empowering all learners to reach their highest potential by providing high-quality teaching and leadership.

 MANAAKITANGA: creating a welcoming, caring and creative learning environment that treats everyone with respect and dignity.

 PONO: showing integrity by acting in ways that are fair, honest, ethical and just.

 WHANAUNGATANGA: engaging in positive and collaborative relationships with our learners, their families and whānau, our colleagues and the wider community.